CanFleet Delivery's Redesign

 • Revise Progress Bar: We updated the progress bar to give customers a clearer idea of the stages they can expect before receiving their product

-During this phase, the Marketing team also led a rebranding effort that renamed the product from CanTech to CanFleet, which was then incorporated throughout the product’s interface to reflect the new identity.
+During this phase, the Marketing team also led a rebranding effort, renaming the product from CanTech to CanFleet.
+The new branding was then incorporated throughout the platform to reflect the updated identity.

 After incorporating stakeholder feedback and securing final approval, we moved CanFleet into development.
 Once launched, this made it possible to retire the old platform and provide our clients with a new solution to manage deliveries on their own.